The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 From the ferry terminal, it’s easy to figure out how to get to Cozumel’s attractions.

-Bookmark the ferry terminal address, so you can find your way back: Av.
+Bookmark the ferry terminal address so you can find your way back: Av.
 Rafael E Melgar 1, San Miguel Cozumel, 77600 Cozumel, QROO, Mexico

-As you leave the ferry, you’ll be bombarded by salespeople offering tours, vehicle rentals, and other services.
-It’s best to make activity and vehicle reservations in advance because excursions and rental cars often sell out.
 Cozumel is a cruise ship port, so if your visit coincides with a port day, the island may be inundated with visitors.
 Plan ahead!

 Remember these tips on how to get to Cozumel for a smoother experience.
+Plus, booking in advance helps ensure you get the most favorable prices.
+This is particularly true for rental cars.

 Related Reading: 8 Beachy Things to do on Cozumel Island